-Bicycling advocates who dismiss helmet use generally assume that the greater good is achieved by convincing more people to ride bicycles, even at the expense of avoidable injuries.
+Bicycling advocates who dismiss helmet use generally assume that the greater good is achieved by convincing more people to ride bicycles, even at the expense of avoidable injuries and fatalities.
 Helmet advocates, on the other hand, have included not only many safety-conscious cyclists but also generalist safety advocates -- in particular in the USA, Safe Kids USA.
 Both sides have more in common than they might think: both like to make decisions for other people.
 Both often fail to consider unintended consequences.

 Helmet opponents consistently deny the robust scientific data supporting helmet use.
 Non-cyclist helmet advocates have had to learn that there is more to safe bicycling than helmets; that promotional campaigns and helmet giveaways to low-income people are more effective than laws; and that fairness requires a helmet law to include a liability exclusion.

-It's a classic case of imposing of one view or another of the interest of society, versus self-interest based on an individual's best judgment.
+It's a classic case of imposing one view or another of the interest of society, versus self-interest based on an individual's best judgment.
 The "dangerization" of bicycling has a bad taste for us, but so does dismissal of the real benefits of helmet use.

 It has correctly been asserted by advocates on both sides that avoiding a crash is preferable to crashing in a helmet.
 But beyond this, safer roads, careful and skillful cycling and use of other safety equipment, particularly lights at night, reduce injury risk to the entire body more than wearing a helmet on the head.
 Physical exercise from bicycling increases life expectancy more than risk decreases it, even without a helmet -- though this last argument fails to take quality of life into account.
 Exercise increases life expectancy by a few years for large number of people, while helmet use can increase it by decades for those who crash, and also prevent long-term disability.
 There is also no reason to think that bicycling is the only form of exercise that a person avoiding helmets would use.